What Does Over, Short, and Damaged (OS&D) Mean (and How to Handle It)

 While the data may not include stats on damaged cargo resulting from accidents, it provides a solid reason to make sure items are well packaged.

 Not every accident will result in damaged freight, but shippers should be prepared in case it does occur.
-Picking carriers that have good safety records is a great way to find a reliable partner to transport cargo.
+Picking carriers that have good safety records is a great way to find a reliable partner to transport your cargo.

 5. Paperwork and Administrative Errors